Easy Sourdough Lemon Cake: A Simple Traditional Recipe

 Preview of Super Simple Sourdough online course

-• Flour: this is pretty flexible.
-Sometimes, I use organic AP flour, sometimes I use spelt flour.
-You could also use Einkorn flour but might have to adjust the wet ingredients.
+• Flour: This is pretty flexible.
+Sometimes, I use organic AP flour, and sometimes I use spelt flour.
+You could also use Einkorn flour, but you might have to adjust the wet ingredients.

 • Sugar: I am using organic granulated sugar.
 You could use coconut palm sugar; just know that your cake will look darker and a bit brown instead of a bright yellow color.

-• Lemons: feel free to use what you have.
-I can imagine that limes would taste good as well.
-Or Meyer lemons.
-I just like to make sure they’re organic as we’re also using the zest in this cake.
+• Lemons: Feel free to use what you have.
+I just like to make sure they’re organic, as we’re also using the zest in this cake.

-• Butter: it helps to have the butter at room temperature before you start making this cake.
+• Butter: It helps to have the butter at room temperature before you start.

-• Lemon essential oil: while I feel that you could omit this ingredient, I believe that this sourdough lemon cake really shines if you add lemon essential oil.
-It just adds another lemony layer that makes it so delicious!
+• Lemon Essential Oil: While you could omit this, I believe this sourdough lemon cake really shines with a few drops.
+It adds another lemony layer that makes it so delicious!

-• While you can use any mixer or kitchen processor, I prefer using a hand mixer for this recipe.
-It just gives me more control over the mixing and the mixing speed.
+While you can use any mixer, I prefer using a hand mixer for this recipe.
+It gives me more control over the mixing speed.

 • It is essential for the texture of this cake to whip the butter first, then add the sugar, and whip them until you have a very fluffy mass.
 Then I add the eggs, one at a time, and whip the batter after each addition.
 Trust me on this one.
 Don’t skip these steps!